qarmin/czkawka/instructions/Instruction.md

 There is also an option to see image previews in Similar Images tool.

 <img src="https://user-images.githubusercontent.com/41945903/103025544-50ca4480-4552-11eb-9a54-f1b1f6f725b1.png" width="800" />

+### Opening/Manipulating files
+It is possible to open selected files by double clicking at them.

+To open multiple file just select desired files with CTRL key pressed and still when clicking this key, double click at selected items with left mouse button.

+To open folder containing selected file, just click twice at it with right mouse button.

 ## CLI
 Czkawka CLI frontend is great to automate some tasks like removing empty directories.